Freight Shipping from Des Moines to Newark

 How much does it cost to ship freight from Des Moines to Newark?

-Full truckload (FTL) rates from Des Moines, IA to Newark, NJ currently range from $2,827-$3,485 for a standard dry van load over the 1,315-mile route.
+Full truckload (FTL) rates from Des Moines, IA to Newark, NJ currently range $2,827-$3,485 (roughly $2.16-$2.67 per mile over 1,315 miles).
 LTL shipments typically cost $923-$1,518 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Des Moines to Newark?